junxit/us-congress-bills-110/metadata.md

 - 2008-09-23 — Placed on the Union Calendar, Calendar No. 565.
 - 2008-09-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-869, Part I.
 - 2008-09-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-869, Part I.
+- 2008-09-25 — Received in the Senate, read twice.
+- 2008-09-30 — Cleared for White House.
+- 2008-09-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10184-10185)
+- 2008-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10184-10185)
+- 2008-10-01 — Message on Senate action sent to the House.